 Our brains are wired to absorb negative experiences far more than positive ones, so it's up to us to find ways to prolong our positive experiences.
 One way to do this is through savoring.
 Take a few extra minutes to truly enjoy a meal or a snack you would normally rush through, closing your eyes to intensify the experience.
 Be mindful: Does the scent add to its flavor?
 What does the texture feel like in your mouth?
 Over time, practicing savoring allows you to slow down and appreciate whatever you're doing in the moment, instead of concentrating on your thoughts and worries.

 One of the most effective ways to combat negative thoughts resulting from an unpleasant experience is to consciously challenge them by coming up with alternate explanations for what caused the event—an idea taken from cognitive behavioral therapy.
 Think about one particularly pesky issues that's been stressing you out this week.
 Instead of getting bogged down by it, reframe it—come up with three ways it could actually benefit you in some way.
 Why could this stressful situation actually be a good problem to have?
 Will it make you stronger/wiser/more flexible in the long run?

 Reduce Stress by Getting Back to Nature

-Science shows that spending time in nature reduces stress and helps people feel more energetic and alive.
+Science shows that spending time in nature reduces stress and helps people feel more energetic.
 And you don't need to live next door to a national forest to reap the benefits: Try squeezing in some "green" time during your day—get up 20 minutes earlier so you can walk (another great stress reliever!) around your neighborhood, meditate or even just eat your sandwich on a bench outdoors during your lunch break, or go for a stroll at the local park with your dog.